Mark Lee is a professional speaker, author and mentor.

 - speaks at events, in-house and workshops on business development techniques and related topics such as networking, social media and linkedin,

 - mentors a select number of sole practitioner accountants each year,

 - chairs the Tax Advice Network.

-- writes regularly for his own and third party blogs, ebooks and for AccountingWeb where he has been Consultant Practice Editor since 2009.
+- writes regularly for his own and third party blogs, ebooks and for AccountingWeb where he was Consultant Practice Editor from 2009- 2015.

 Mark has been Deputy Treasurer of Norwood (a top 150 children and family services charity) since 1999, Treasurer of The Magic Circle since Feb 2014 and, since 2016 has been a member of the ICAEW’s Members and Commercial Board (having previously spent two years chairing the ICAEW’s Ethics Advisory Committee).